 Professions that Tend to Get Back Pain

 There are certain professions and occupations that can increase the risk of developing back pain.
 Below you can find the top 10 (main 8 jobs plus 2 notable mentions) occupations that carry a high risk when it comes to developing such problems:

 Construction workers and shingle roofers are exposed to a great deal of risk of developing back pain.
 This profession requires holding and manoeuvring of heavy objects that require the spine to be in unhealthy positions a lot of the time.

 Certain motions like twisting and turning, in addition to bending motions, can strain their backs and increase the chance of developing various back problems.

 Police officers often complain of back pain in the lower lumbar region.
 This is due to extended periods spent sitting in the car, or on the contrary, walking for very long periods of time without sitting down to take breaks in-between.
 Certain culprits such as the weight of equipment belts and sudden and un-natural movements also contribute to back pain.

 Farmers and delivery drivers also top the list.
 Prominent causes are sitting for long periods inside of a farm vehicle and delivery truck and lifting of heavy objects.

 There are groups of people who grow up longing for the open road and the vibe they get while driving a big semi–truck.
-Some people think that driving that kind of transport unofficially makes them the king of the road.
-The damage and long term effects of this lead you all the way to the road of chronic lower back pain.
+Some people think that driving that kind of vehicle unofficially makes them the king of the road.
+The damage and long-term effects of this lead you all the way to the road of chronic lower back pain.

 5) Firemen and Emergency Technicians